Winegrowing

 • Syrah produces powerful wines with a fine tannic structure.

-• Riesling offers a lively acidity that structures the wine.
+• Riesling offers a lively acidity that gives the wine structure.

 Ageing potential

-Some grape varieties are better suited to ageing than others:
+Some grape varieties are more suited to ageing than others:

 • Cabernet Sauvignon and Nebbiolo are renowned for their excellent ageing potential.